·

 This banana split cake with pudding is made with simple dessert ingredients that layer together into a cool, creamy, party-ready treat.
 Here’s what you’ll need:

-Instant vanilla pudding mix: Vanilla pudding adds a creamy, sweet layer that pairs perfectly with the bananas and banana split toppings.
-Make sure to use instant pudding mix, not cook-and-serve pudding.
+• Instant vanilla pudding mix: Adds a creamy, sweet layer that pairs perfectly with the bananas and toppings.
+Use instant pudding, not cook-and-serve.

-Chocolate fudge topping: A drizzle of chocolate fudge gives this cake its banana split flavor and makes the top look extra fun and party-ready.
+• Chocolate fudge topping: Gives the cake its banana split flavor and makes the top look extra fun.

 Ingredient Tips

-For the best results, use bananas that are yellow and ripe, but still firm enough to slice cleanly.
-Overripe bananas can become mushy once the cake chills.
+For best results, use bananas that are ripe but still firm enough to slice cleanly.
+Overripe bananas can turn mushy as the cake chills.

-If you’re adding pineapple or strawberries, drain them well and pat them dry before layering them into the cake.
-Too much extra moisture can make the graham crackers soggy instead of soft and cake-like.
+If you’re adding pineapple or strawberries, drain them well and pat them dry before layering.
+Too much moisture can make the graham crackers soggy instead of soft and cake-like.

-For the cleanest slices, stick with whipped topping instead of homemade whipped cream if you’re making this dessert far in advance.
-Homemade whipped cream can work, but whipped topping tends to hold up better in make-ahead no-bake desserts.
+For the cleanest slices, use whipped topping instead of homemade whipped cream when making this dessert ahead of time.
+Homemade whipped cream can work, but whipped topping holds up better in no-bake desserts.

 How to Make No-Bake Banana Split Icebox Cake

-Making this easy no-bake summer dessert is simple, which is exactly why it’s such a great recipe for parties, potlucks, BBQs, and busy summer days.
-You’ll layer everything in a 9×13 pan, chill it until the graham crackers soften, then slice and serve.
+Making this easy, no-bake summer dessert is simple, which is exactly why it’s such a great recipe for parties.
+You’ll layer everything in a pan, chill it until the graham crackers soften, then slice and serve.

 Step 1: Add the graham cracker layer